ajmaurais/DTarray_pro/README.md

 ```bash
 DTarray
 ```
-[DTsetup](https://github.com/ajmaurais/DTsetup) can optionally be used to automatically setup the folder.
+The `bash` script located at `bin/DTsetup` can optionally be used to automatically setup the folder.

 See `~/local/<program_directory>/helpFile.pdf` for a detailed explanation of optional arguments or use `DTarray -h` to see the help file from the terminal.